Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

    * - **DOWNLOAD**
      - Description
    * - sram
-     - | Program will be download into sram and
+     - | Program will be downloaded into sram and
        | run directly in sram, program will lost when poweroff

 .. note::